tacodestroyer/plane-notify-redux/README.md

 ## Description

-[Jxck-S](https://github.com/Jxck-S) created Plane-Notify sevearl years ago and while it had a great run, I believe he got very busy with other projects and was unable to dedicate more time to this.
+[Jxck-S](https://github.com/Jxck-S) created Plane-Notify several years ago and while it had a great run, I believe he got very busy with other projects and was unable to dedicate more time to this.
 I really liked the idea of being notified when my favorite planes took off and I wanted to find a way to update this so that others could also enjoy their favorite planes taking off too!

 FOR THE RECORD - I AM NOT A CODER.
 This has been frankensteined through countless Google searches and with the help of AI.
 I just wanted to set the record straight on that!